Wrangling Datasets SOP

 4. Go to the 3.
 Upload tab and click the Submit to Project button to upload the fixed spreadsheet.
 (If the button doesn’t appear try refreshing the page.)

-5. repeat these steps until you have a project with valid metadata
+5. Repeat these steps until you have a project with valid metadata

 1. change any fields that need to be edited